minhnewin/cpsc3400/README.md

 # cpsc3400

+This is my cpsc3400 Languages and Computation repo used to store my previous work in this class I took in Spring of 2022.

 hw1
 Word Ladder program.
 Simply, from a given starting word, find the shortest "ladder" of single letter changes which leads to some final word, where each intermediate state is also a word.
 Python.